 Why we picked the Brydge Pro+:

 If you want your iPad to function more like a laptop, but don’t want to spend a ton, then the Brydge Pro+ keyboard accessory is for you.
-While Brydge makes a keyboard for most iPad models, it has recently released the Pro+ model, made for the 2018 and 2020 versions of the iPad Pro.
+While Brydge makes a keyboard for most iPad models, the Pro+ model is made for the 2018 and 2020 versions of the iPad Pro.
 This makes it a direct competitor to the Magic Keyboard, but for less money.
 The 11-inch version costs $200, while the 12.9-inch version costs $230.

 Why you should buy this: Versatile and highly portable, the Apple Smart Keyboard doesn’t add much bulk to your tablet, and is reasonably priced considering the quality.

 Who it’s for: Owners of the 10.5-inch and 10.2-inch iPad models who want an Apple keyboard and case.

 Why we picked the Apple Smart Keyboard:

 The $160 Apple Smart Keyboard works with the 8th-generation (2020) iPad and the 3rd-generation (2019) iPad Air, along with the older 10.5-inch iPad Pro, and attaches to the tablet using magnets.
 When not in use, it covers the screen and provides a degree of protection, and unlike the Magic Keyboard, does not have to be removed when you want to use the tablet as a tablet.